SuperNova76/TopCPToolKit/docs/settings/onnxwrapper.md

 :   Link a data vector to tensor and add to the wrapper's internal container to be used as inputs for evaluating models.
 Does not copy the underlying data, so the buffer must be kept alive until the evaluation is done.

-    - `values` vector of data
+    - `values` flat vector of data

     - `shape` vector of tensor dimension

 `template<typename T> void setInputs(const std::string& node_name, T* p_data, size_t p_data_element_count, const int64_t* shape, size_t shape_len)`
-:   Convert a data array to tensor and use the tensor as input to the node according to the specified node name for evaluating models.
+:   Link a data array to tensor and use the tensor as input to the node according to the specified node name for evaluating models.

     - `node_name` name of the input node in the trained model